EddieHubCommunity/BioDrop/README.md

 - Contributions make the open source community such an amazing place to learn, inspire, and create.
 - Any contributions you make are **truly appreciated**.
-- Check out our [contribution guidelines](./docs/contributing/CONTRIBUTING.md) for more information.

 ## 🙏 Support